-Acquia Cloud is built on Amazon Web Services (AWS) infrastructure, which is physically remote from Acquia offices.
+Acquia Cloud is built on Amazon Web Services (AWS) infrastructure, which is physically remote from the Acquia offices.
 The AWS environment consists of major regions and Availability Zones.
-Acquia Cloud customers may choose the geographic region for their site's location.
-Acquia Cloud currently supports the US (East, West), EU (Frankfurt, Ireland), Asia Pacific (Tokyo, Singapore and Sydney), and South America (São Paulo) regions.
+Acquia Cloud customers may choose the geographic region for their website's location.
+Acquia Cloud currently supports the US (East, West), EU (Frankfurt, Ireland), Asia Pacific (Tokyo, Singapore, and Sydney), and South America (São Paulo) regions.

 Each region contains multiple Availability Zones.
 AWS Availability Zones are separate yet interconnected data centers within the major regions.
 Acquia Cloud Enterprise offers high availability by using multiple AWS Availability Zones in one AWS region with redundant servers serving each layer of the technology stack.
-The following are the three main components of a Drupal site hosted by Acquia Cloud Enterprise:
+The following are the three main components of a Drupal website hosted by Acquia Cloud Enterprise:

 - Reverse proxy caching and load balancing servers (nginx and Varnish)